exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 Once you have all milestones, autobuy all!

+Also check out [A Pos­sible Idle RZ The­ory By Time](/guide-extensions/rz-black-hole) for more in-depth look at idle RZ strategies.

 ##### Active

 For an active buying strategy, buy \\(c_1\\) and \\(w_1\\) and a 4x difference to \\(c_2\\) and \\(w_2\\) respectively.
 Read the next section for the milestone swapping strategies.